- the record in question is a column definition

 For instances on which the Instance Analyzer script has not been run

-To prevent data loss, avoid use of the Revert to Out-of-box feature until you are able to upgrade to a fixed version listed in the Fixed In section below.
-If you must execute a Revert to Out-of-box before the instance can be upgraded, try the following two recommendations:
+To prevent data loss, avoid use of the Revert to Store App feature until you are able to upgrade to a fixed version listed in the Fixed In section below.
+If you must execute a Revert to Store App before the instance can be upgraded, try the following two recommendations:

-- Perform the Revert to Out-of-box on a sub-production instance and validate the results.
+- Perform the Revert to Store App on a sub-production instance and validate the results.

 By validating on a sub-production instance, any issues can be uncovered before customers are affected.

-- Review the difference between the Out-of-box version and the current version to ensure the current version did not increase the max_length or internal_type of the column.
+- Review the difference between the store app version and the current version to ensure the current version did not increase the max_length or internal_type of the column.

 For instances on which the Instance Analyzer script has been run

-To prevent inadvertent data loss, we have limited the following features in all Fuji releases.
+To prevent inadvertent data loss, we have limited the following features in all Fuji releases except FP13.
 When a user clicks on either of the following UI actions, we analyze the Update Set:

 - Back Out and Revert are refused for only Dictionary records on the following actions: